A Quick Guide to the Churches whose members participate in the Lausanne-Orthodox Initiative

-The Orthodox Churches can be understood historically as belonging to three families, the Oriental Orthodox, the Church of the East (the Assyrians and Nestorians who accept only the first two Ecumenical Councils), and the Eastern Orthodox.
+The Orthodox Churches can be understood historically as belonging to two families, the Oriental Orthodox and the Eastern Orthodox.

 The Oriental Orthodox Churches (often referred to as ‘pre-Chalcedonian’ meaning that they accept only the first three Ecumenical Councils) exist today as six fraternal Churches.
 These six are: